toggler-io/toggler/docs/design/DirectoryLayout.md

 that needs to be fulfilled in order to work well together with this service domain implementations.
 [You can read more about the reason here](https://en.wikipedia.org/wiki/Design_by_contract).

-#### rollouts
+#### release
-rollouts collects domain logic that is purely related towards the process of defining feature flags, enrol manually pilots, define the enrollment percentage for the rest of the user-base and checking flag status.
+release collects domain logic that is purely related towards the process of defining release flags, enrol manually pilots, define the enrollment percentage for the rest of the user-base and checking flag status.

 #### security